Statutory task

 • maintaining contacts focused on cooperation with the private sector.

-Notification obligation and duty of care
+Duty to report and the duty of care

 National point of contact